 Better Work forum highlights opportunities for Bangladesh’s garment industry

-Better Work Bangladesh held its second stakeholder and buyer forum in Dhaka today (4 April) to explore progress made by the programme, challenges remaining and how to continue improve working conditions across the country’s garment factories while increasing their competitiveness.
+Better Work Bangladesh held its second stakeholder and buyer forum in Dhaka, April 4, to explore progress made by the programme, the challenges remaining and how to continue to improve working conditions across the country’s garment factories while increasing their competitiveness.

 Some 300 national and international garment sector representatives attended the forum, including partners from government, employer associations and unions, as well as 80 members from international brands.

-Louis Vanegas, Programme Manager of Better Work Bangladesh – a partnership between the UN’s International Labour Organization (ILO) and the International Finance Corporation (IFC), a member of the World Bank Group – welcomed the audience, outlining the programme’s work.
+Louis Vanegas, Programme Manager of Better Work Bangladesh – a partnership between the UN’s International Labour Organization (ILO) and the International Finance Corporation (IFC), a member of the World Bank Group – welcomed the audience and outlined the programme’s work.